davidrunger/runger_config/README.md

 #=> {type: :user, called_from: "/path/to/caller.rb:15"}
 ```

-You can disable tracing functionality by setting `Anyway::Settings.tracing_enabled = false` or `config.anyway_config.tracing_enabled = false` in Rails.
+You can disable tracing functionality by setting `Anyway::Settings.tracing_enabled = false` or `config.runger_config.tracing_enabled = false` in Rails.

 ### Pretty print